-Thanks to computers and tracing paper, you can make your own coloring books for the kids in your life and personalize them instead of buying coloring books from the store.
+Thanks to computers, printers and tracing paper, you can make your own personalized coloring books for the kids in your life.
 It’s not just for saving money – in fact, when coloring books go on deep sales, it would probably be cheaper to buy one.
 This project is about elevating the usual cheap, soon discarded coloring book to a whole new level – a beautiful, personalized book a child will enjoy for years to come as a joint effort between the two of you.

 What you’ll need